jonspraggins/MMM-GFDA/README.md

 All the rest of the time that does not fall into the morningStartTime-morningEndTime and afternoonStartTime-afternoonEndTime ranges is considered "evening".

-### Compliment configuration
+### GFDA configuration

-The `gfdas` property contains an object with four arrays: <code>morning</code>, <code>afternoon</code>, <code>evening</code> and <code>anytime</code>.
+The `advice` property contains an object with four arrays: <code>morning</code>, <code>afternoon</code>, <code>evening</code> and <code>anytime</code>.
 Based on the time of the day, the gfdas will be picked out of one of these arrays.
 The arrays contain one or multiple gfdas.

-If use the currentweather is possible use a actual weather for set gfdas.
+If use the currentweather is possible use a actual weather for set advice.
 The availables properties are:
 - `day_sunny`
 - `day_cloudy`
 - `cloudy`